ESSolutions/ESSArch/ESSArch_Core/docs/external_logging.rst

   }

-More information on how to configure the logging can be found in the documentation for the logstash python library: https://python-logstash-async.readthedocs.io/en/stable/usage.html#usage-with-django
+More information on how to configure the logging can be found in the documentation for the Logstash Python library: https://python-logstash-async.readthedocs.io/en/stable/usage.html#usage-with-django

 .. seealso::